djbob2000/jpeglic/README.md

 git clone -b stable --depth 1 https://github.com/JacobDev1/xl-converter.git cd xl-converter
 ```

-> [!IMPORTANT]
-> If you installed or upgraded any package, restart the MSYS2 environment.
-Otherwise, building will start failing for random reasons.

 Run each target individually; each has additional requirements:
 - `make libjpeg-turbo`